 '''

+2

-change ip-codec-set 3
+change ip-codec-set 2

+2 of

 Page

-2 of

 IP Codec Set

 Allow Direct-IP Multimedia? n

 Mode

 Redundancy

+t.38-standard

+0

 FAX

-t.38-standard
+Modem

 off

 0

-Modem

 TDD/TTY

+US

 3

-US

 Clear-channel

 0

 '''

-For the enterprise, ip-codec-set 1 was used and was configured with the exact same settings as above except that the codec set contained G.711MU as the first codec and G.729A as the second.
+For the enterprise, ip-codec-set 1 was used and was configured with the exact same settings as above except that the codec set contained G.711MU as the first codec and G.729A as the second, so that G.711MU was the preferred codec for calls made within the enterprise.